1. Importance of online privacy and data security

 J. Educate Yourself:

-Stay informed about the latest privacy and security best practices.
-Be aware of common scams and tactics used by cybercriminals to trick individuals into revealing personal information.
+Stay informed about the latest privacy and security best practices during online shopping.
+Be aware of common scams and tactics used by cyber criminals to trick individuals into revealing personal information.

 Additionally, using secure Wi-Fi connections, being wary of phishing attempts, regularly reviewing privacy settings, and using secure payment methods contribute to safeguarding personal information.